VINCE YOUNG AND THE LONGHORNS’ REDEMPTION SONG

 Cooper points to running back Ricky Williams as helping to change the image of Texas as the Gerald Ford of football programs.
 “He was a free spirit with his own personality,” Cooper says.
 Those dreadlocks pouring out from under his helmet showed high school prospects that you could let your hair down, so to speak, at the school black students used to call “Mr. Man.”

-Although Williams easily won the Heisman and set the NCAA career rushing record with a spectacular TD run against Texas A&M in his final college game in 1998, his importance to the Longhorns was nothing compared with Young’s — on, and especially off the field.
+Although Williams easily won the Heisman and set the NCAA career rushing record with a spectacular TD run against Texas A&M in his final regular season college game in 1998, his importance to the Longhorns was nothing compared with Young’s — on, and especially off the field.
 This is VY’s team as much as it is Mack Brown’s, and you have to give the coach credit for allowing Young’s leadership skills to flourish.

 Two big games last season set up this charmed championship run.
 The first was a 12-0 loss to Oklahoma in October ’04.
 Afterward, Young sat in his dorm room with the lights out for a week, harder on himself than a booth full of yelping ESPN second-guessers.
 He also played poorly, tentatively, the next week against Missouri, going 3 for 9 passing, with two interceptions in a game the Horns were lucky to win 28-20.